terralang/terra/README.md

 By default, when you call a Lua function from Terra code, it will execute at runtime, just like a normal Terra function.
 It is sometimes useful for the Lua function to execute at compile time instead.
 Calling the Lua function at compile-time is called a _macro_ since it behaves similarly to macros found in Lisp and other languages.
 You can create macro using the function `macro` which takes a normal Lua function and returns a macro:

-    local literal4 = macro(function(ctx,typ)
+    local times2 = macro(function(ctx,a)
-        return terralib.newtree(typ, {
-            kind = terralib.kinds.literal,
-            type = typ:,
-            value = 4.0
-        })
+        return `a + a
     end)

     terra doit()
-        var a = literal4(double)
+        var a = times2(3)
-        -- a == 4
+        -- a == 6
     end

-Unlike a normal function, which works on Terra values, Terra macros are given the AST representation of Terra code.
-The example above constructs the AST node representing the literal `4.0`.
-Each macros is passed the compilation context `ctx` as its first argument.
+Unlike a normal function, which works on Terra values, the arguments to Terra macros are data structures representing the code (i.e the abstract syntax tree).
+The example above constructs the AST node representing the addition of the AST node `a` to itself.
+To do this, it uses the backtick operator to create a _code quotation_ (similar to `quote` int LISP, or [those of F#](http://msdn.microsoft.com/en-us/library/dd233212.aspx)).
+It will construct the appropriate AST nodes to perform the addition.
+Each macro is also passed the compilation context `ctx` as its first argument.
 It can be used to report an error if the macro doesn't apply to the arguments given.

+Since macros take AST nodes rather than values, they have different behavior than function calls.
+For instance:

+    var c = 0
+    terra up()
+        c = c + 1
+        return c
+    end

+    terra doit()
+        return times2(up()) --returns 1 + 2 == 3
+    end

+The example returns `3` because `up()` is evaluated twice

 Some built-in operators are implemented as macros.
 For instance the `sizeof` operator earlier, just inserts a special AST node that will calculate the size of a type:

     sizeof = macro(function(ctx,typ)
         return terra.newtree(typ,{ kind = terra.kinds.sizeof, oftype = typ:astype(ctx)})
     end)

-Here `typ:astype(ctx)` takes the AST `typ` and evaluates it as a Terra type.
+`terra.newtree` creates a new node in this AST.
+For the most part, macros can rely on code quotations to generate AST nodes, and only need to fallback to explicilty creating AST nodes in special cases.
+Additionally, if you want to take an argument passed to a macro and convert it into a Terra type you can call its `astype` method, as seen in the previous example. `typ:astype(ctx)` takes the AST `typ` and evaluates it as a Terra type.

+Macros can also be used to create useful patterns like a C++ style new operator:

+    new = macro(function(ctx,typquote)
+        local typ = typquote:astype(ctx)
+        return `c.malloc(sizeof(typ)):as(&typ)
+    end)

+    terra doit()
+        var a = new(int)
+    end

+If you want to generate statements (not expressions) you can use the long-form `quote` operator, which creates an AST for multiple statements

+    iamclean = macro(function(ctx,arg)
+        quote
+            var a = 3
+            c.printf("%d %d\n",a,arg)
+        end
+    end)

+    terra doit()
+        var a = 4
+        iamclean(a)
+    end
+    -- prints 3 4

+The above code will print `3 4` not `3 3` even though `a` is passed into a macro which defines another `a`.
+This occurs because Terra code quotations are _hygienic_.
+Variables obey lexical scoping rules.

 Currently using macros is difficult because it requires that you understand Terra's AST data structures.
-We are currently implementating a way for you to generate ASTs concisely using qutoation code quotations similar to [those of F#](http://msdn.microsoft.com/en-us/library/dd233212.aspx) that allow you to generate Terra ASTs in a concise way:
+We are currently implementating a way for you to generate ASTs concisely using qutoation code quotations similar to that allow you to generate Terra ASTs in a concise way:

     --Not yet implemented--
     add2 = macro(function(ctx,lhs,rhs)